Learning in Early Years

 A family' s guide to Learning in the Early Years at our Keresley Schools

 Welcome to our school!
-We work very closely to make a superb early years team, working together across both of our Keresley Schools to bring your family the best possible learning at Keresley Grange and Keresley Newland.
+We work very closely to make a superb early years team, working together across both of our Keresley Schools, to bring your family the best possible learning at Keresley Newland and Keresley Grange.

 We would like to take this opportunity to welcome you to our school and share some information with you regarding specific details of the Early Years setting.
 We would also like you to share this information with your child, so that they can become more familiar with the school environment.